jasonwhite/button/docs/_docs/index.md

 A rule consists of a list of inputs, a task, and a list of outputs.
 Connecting these rules together forms the build graph as shown in the previous section.

-When the build description is modified and we run the build again with `bb update`, the internal build graph is incrementally updated with the changes.
+When the build description is modified and we run the build again with `button update`, the internal build graph is incrementally updated with the changes.
 If a rule is added to the build description, then it is added to the build graph and the task is marked as "out of date" so that it gets unconditionally